viamrobotics/docs/docs/services/slam/cartographer/_index.md

 ## SLAM Mapping Best Practices

 The best way to improve map quality is by taking extra care when creating the initial map.
-While in a mapping session, you should:
+While in a slam session, you should:

 - turn gently and gradually, completely avoiding sudden quick turns
 - make frequent loop closures, arriving back at a previously mapped area so the robot can correct for errors in the map layout